mminer/mminer.github.com/_posts/2017-11-12-redux-esque-store-in-swift.md

 ```

 The new `observe(_:)` method accepts a key path and notifies subscribers when that
-state property changes.
+property of our state changes.
 After the reducer produces a new state structure, `subject.onNext(state)` broadcasts the update.
 In our app's view controllers we listen to changes we care about.

 ```swift
 store.observe(\.name).subscribe(onNext: { name in